 The issue is that many students new to the holistic, healing, and coaching industry don’t know the difference between professional quality training and poor possibly harmful training.
 Sadly in the long run, this can cost the therapist or coach, a lot more money as they need to retrain to be taken seriously.

 The Therapist Business That Undercharges For Their Services

 Most of us enter the healing and or therapy business to help others, it is never about the money.
 And there lies the fundamental issue because to survive as a business you need to charge for your services.
 You need to charge enough to cover your business set-up costs and overheads; insurance, equipment, premises, website, marketing, promotional costs, telephone, CPD, professional memberships, and oh yes your wages.

-The reality is most of us spend years in training to get the right skills but we never consider if there is enough market for our services.
-Are there enough potential customers in that area you are setting up that clinic?
+The reality is most of us spend years in training to get the right skills but many therapists never consider if there is enough market for their planned therapy business.
+Are there enough potential customers in the area you are setting up that clinic?
 Have you done any market research to see how many other therapists offer the same mobile service that you intend to offer?
 Are there enough clients in your area who will actually pay what you need to or want to charge?